famndox/P4-James-Angels/README.md

 <a href='https://link_sample'>Copy Me</a>

 ## Concept
 Consider the irony of using machine learning to interpret humanity’s Mythopoeic Corpus, our many cultural tales, to reimagine a common human story.
-The idea is large, and compiling takes time, so we’ve consolidated a few datasets together.
 For the scale of this project, we're sampling folktales and brief myths; nothing of a narrative length.

- (found in blah blah blah)
+## Building a Text Generator Model

+#### Training Materials
+The idea is large, and compiling takes time, so we’ve consolidated a few datasets together which can be found in /Resources/Datasets:

 *  Tiny collection of creation myths
 	1. Courtesy of: Freely hosted, take a look using a <a href='https://railsback.org/CS/CSIndex.html'>Web View</a> or see the exact <a href='https://superpowerexperts.com/wp-content/uploads/2019/06/Creation-Stories-from-around-the-World.pdf'>PDF Link Used</a>
 	2. Transformation: manual